Targeted Metabolomics

 Aminoacids: Histidine, Arginine, Asparagine, Glutamine, Serine, Aspartic acid, Citrulline, Glutamic acid, Threonine, Alanine, Proline, Cystine, Lysine Tyrosine, Leucine, Isoleucine, Valine, Methionine, and Glycine

-Note: In few instances, metabolites included in the same class are run as different assays due to their dynamic range or chromatographic properties.
+Note: In a few instances, metabolites included in the same class run as separate assays due to their varying dynamic range or chromatographic properties.

 Instrumentation